clyde-dev/php-sdk/README.md

 ### Get Many Products

 Get all products associated with your store.
-Optionally, you may pass in an `opts` associative array with a `page` key and / or a `skus` key as an array of SKUs to retrieve a particular page or a subset of SKUs, as well as an IP address for geo-sensitive queries.
+Optionally, you may pass in an `opts` associative array with a `page` key and / or a `sku` key as an array of SKUs to retrieve a particular page or a subset of SKUs, as well as an IP address for geo-sensitive queries.

 ```php
 $products = $clyde.getProducts($optionalOpts, $optionalIp);